-With its help, your team can function better, work more efficiently, and produce more amazing results then they would ever have been with Agile and waterfall individually.
+With its help, your team can function better, work more efficiently, and produce more amazing results than they would ever have been with Agile and waterfall individually.

 The amazing thing about hybrid is that it enables you to start a project without much R&D. You can easily start the project as you want them to run without fretting about minor uncertainties.

 Sometimes when you start a project, not every single detail is properly locked and defined and some areas need a second look.
 The blend of Agile and Waterfall will take care of that for you.